finos/tracdap/doc/modelling/tutorial/chapter_1_hello_world.rst

 If you are starting a project from scratch, it's a good idea to follow the standard Python conventions for package naming and folder layout.
-If you are working on an existing project or are already familiar with the Python conventions, feel free to skip this section.
+If you are working on an existing project or are already familiar with the Python conventions, then you can :ref:`skip this section <modelling/tutorial/chapter_1_hello_world:Installing the runtime>`

 For this example we will create a project folder called example-project.
 Typically this will be a Git repository.
 You will also want to create a Python virtual environment